acgd-webdev-6/web-app-ux/README.md

 ## Self assessment

-As the team responsible for making this application it’s up to you to determine if the UX you created is successful and up to Jed’s standards.
+As the team responsible for making this application it’s up to you to determine if the UX you created is successful and up to your IxD class’s standards.

 - We’ll be setting up a marking rubric to define your success criteria.
 - Determine what grade you deserve for the time and effort you put into the UX.